PDKetchum/module-1-code-refractoring/README.md

 - Include any comments in the CSS and HTML files
 - All accessibility standards were met

 I learned a lot about different semantic HTML elements.
-While I was working on fixing and consilidating code, I hit alot of bumps on the road that made me realize how important attention of detail is for coding.
+While I was working on fixing and consilidating code, I hit a lot of bumps on the road that made me realize how important attention of detail is for coding.
 A typo can throw off the whole output of a page.

 # Installation: